 In this way, the authentication is based on the private key, and the SSH will verify whether the person presenting the public key is having the matching private key or not for authentication.

 As shown in the image above, the SSH also works in a client-server architecture.
-The SSH client machine initiates the request for the SFTP connection for file transfer, then the server sends the public key and in reply, the client machine will present the matching private key and the credentials to authenticate the process and login on to the server.
+The SSH client machine initiates the request for the SFTP connection for file transfer, then the server sends the public key and in reply, the client machine will present the matching private key and the credentials to authenticate the process and log in to the server.

 Then the file transfer session can be started between the two machines.